 Download the Facilitation Guide for helpful sub-questions.

 The original statement, Paul doesn’t listen to me, when turned around, becomes “I don’t listen to myself.”
 Is that turnaround as true or truer?
 Now identify examples of how you don’t listen to yourself in that very same situation with Paul.
 Find at least three specific, genuine examples of how this turnaround is true.
-For me, one example is that in that situation I was out of control emotionally, and my heart was pumping.
+For me, one example is that in that situation I was out of control emotionally, and my heart was racing.

 Another turnaround is “I don’t listen to Paul.”
 Find at least three examples of how you were not listening to Paul, from his perspective, in that situation.
 Are you listening to Paul when you’re thinking about him not listening to you?

 A third turnaround is “Paul does listen to me.”
 For example, he put out the cigarette he was smoking.
 He might light another one in five minutes, but in that situation, even as he was telling me that he didn’t care about his health, he was apparently listening to me.
 For this and for each turnaround you discover, always find at least three specific, genuine examples of how the turnaround is true for you in this situation.

 After you have turned around statements 1 through 5 from the Worksheet (and found at least three examples for each turnaround), turn statement 6 around using “I am willing to …” and “I look forward to …”